Maryland Car Accident Attorneys

 Typical starting contingency fee — you pay nothing unless your attorney recovers compensation for you.

-Car accident attorneys in Maryland work on a contingency fee basis — typically 33% to 40% of the total recovery.
-In a pure contributory negligence jurisdiction, skilled representation is exceptionally valuable.
+Like elsewhere, Maryland car accident attorneys work on contingency — typically 33% to 40% of the total recovery, with no fee if there's no recovery.
+But in a pure contributory negligence state, that fee buys something rarer: a real chance of avoiding the 1% trap.
 Case costs are typically advanced by the firm and deducted from the final recovery.

 What Can Your Maryland Car Accident Compensation Include?